ValentinH/react-easy-crop/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
 about: Describe this issue template's purpose here.
+title: ''
+labels: ''
+assignees: ''

 ---

 ## Are you reporting a bug?

 - Please create a CodeSandbox that demonstrates your issue.
-You can fork the [Basic example](https://codesandbox.io/s/q80jom5ql6).
+You can fork the [Basic example](https://codesandbox.io/s/react-easy-crop-v69ly910ql).

 - Provide the steps to reproduce the issue, e.g.: